top of page

 The adjective 'equitable' has its etymological origins in Latin.
 It is derived from the Latin word 'aequabilis,' which comes from 'aequus' (meaning 'equal' or 'fair').
 In Latin, 'aequabilis' described something that was characterized by equality or fairness.
 As the term transitioned into Old French and eventually into English, it retained its fundamental meaning of fairness, justice, and impartiality.
 'Equitable' is used to describe situations or practices that adhere to principles of fairness and justice, particularly in the distribution of resources, opportunities, or benefits.
 The etymology of 'equitable' effectively conveys its historical association with the concept of fairness and equality, emphasizing its role as an adjective used to describe circumstances or systems that strive to achieve a just and balanced distribution of goods and advantages.

-Quiz: Find the meaning of equitable
+Quiz: Find the meaning of the adjective equitable:

 Try Again!